No. 24 Squadron PAF: Re-Establishment

+An additional DA-20 named Mir was added to the squadron's fleet in 2009.
+Unlike the other two, it was a normal VIP transport variant.

+Operational history

+1965 Indo-Pakistani War

 The 1965 Indo-Pak War saw the Blinders flying several electronic support measures (ESM) missions to assist with counter-air sorties by other PAF squadrons.
 In one mission, Squadron Leader M. Iqbal and his navigator Squadron Leader Saifullah Khan Lodhi provided ESM for a strike against an Indian radar station at Amritsar by PAF F-86 Sabres.

 After the 1965 Indo-Pak War the squadron conducted several more sorties deep into Indian territory.
 Soon after the war in October 1965, Squadron Leader Rashid Mir flew an RB-57B over Agra, while being monitored by another B-57 from a large distance.
 The Indian Air Force attempted to engage Sqn Ldr Mir's aircraft over Agra with SA-2 Guideline surface-to-air missile but the missile exploded on launch.
 Another attempt was made to intercept Sqn Ldr Mir by Indian MiG-21s over the area of Pathankot/Amritsar.
 The aircraft was again attacked by an SA-2 Guideline missile over Ambala and this time the shockwave of the missile's warhead was reported by Sqn Ldr Mir to have buffeted the aircraft, caused an engine to flame-out and shattered the windshield with a fragment of debris.
 The aircraft began losing height and Indian MiG-21s again attempted to intercept, but Sqn Ldr Mir managed to reach Pakistani airspace and the Indian interceptors stopped pursuing him upon them detecting PAF F-104 Starfighters.
 The damaged aircraft was landed by Mir, though severely damaged.

 The only aircraft left was destroyed in its hangar during a night bombing raid by IAF on 6 December in the 1971 war.

-The squadron was disbanded circa 1977.

-In 1987 the Blinders were re-established and equipped with two Dassault Falcon DA-20 aircraft fitted with an electronic warfare suite, tasked with providing ESM and ECM support to other PAF squadrons.
-Electronic warfare missions provide data which is analysed by EW officers to compile an enemy's electronic order of battle and evaluate their tactics.
-Electronics and Air Defence officers are also trained in electronic warfare concepts, equipment, and operational tactics by the squadron.